-In practice, the PRC government violates almost every article of the Declaration that it supported at the UN, routinely violating the fundamental rights of the Uyghur people.1 Uyghurs' culture, religion and language are all under attack by the PRC government.
+In practice, the PRC government violates almost every article of the Declaration that it supported at the UN, routinely violating the fundamental rights of the Uyghur people.
+Uyghurs' culture, religion and language are all under attack by the PRC government.
 Uyghurs do not have substantive control over their own education, media, or employment, and they have no voice in the region's government.
 Uyghurs are also denied access to or benefit from East Turkestan's land and resources.

-This report begins by briefly reviewing the development of the United Nations Declaration on the Rights of Indigenous Peoples and demonstrating that the Uyghurs are the indigenous people of East Turkestan (designated by the PRC government as the Xinjiang Uyghur Autonomous Region, or XUAR).
+This report begins by briefly reviewing the development of the United Nations Declaration on the Rights of Indigenous Peoples and demonstrating that the Uyghurs are the indigenous people of East Turkestan.
 The main body of the report then examines the Articles of the Declaration with respect to the Uyghur case, by discussing violations of articles in categories such as Fundamental Rights, Life and Security, and Culture, Religion and Language (among others).
 While not all-inclusive, the report highlights some of the most egregious ways in which Uyghurs' fundamental, social and cultural rights are violated by the Chinese government, with respect to international law and often domestic law as well.
 For instance, in the area of Culture, Religion and Language, the report examines the ways in which the PRC controls the freedom of religion for Uyghurs in East Turkestan, effectively undermining Uyghurs' identity.
 In conclusion, the report offers suggestions to address the situation, both to the United Nations and the Chinese government.